unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 We use two labels [help wanted](https://github.com/nventive/uno/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+sort%3Aupdated-desc) and [good first issue](https://github.com/nventive/uno/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+sort%3Aupdated-desc) to identify issues that have been specially curated for new contributors.

 The `good first issue` label is a subset of `help wanted` label, indicating that members have committed to providing extra assistance for new contributors.
-All good `first issue` items also have the `help wanted` label.
+All `good first issue` items also have the `help wanted` label.

 Items marked with the `good first issue` label are intended for _first-time contributors_.
-It indicates that members will keep an eye out for these pull requests and shepherd it through our processes.
+It indicates that members will keep an eye out for these pull requests and shepherd them through our processes.

 **New contributors should not be left to find an approver, ping for reviews or identify that their build failed due to a flake.**